9thDuck/sample-typescript-react-webpack-app/Readme.md

-# React TypeScript SCSS Modules
+# React TypeScript Webpack Sample Project

-A boilerplate for a React application using TypeScript with SCSS modules and a custom Webpack setup.
+A boilerplate for a React application using TypeScript and a custom Webpack setup.

 ## Getting Started